-We confirmed that the decontamination of reusable dental instruments was being audited in line with best practice outlined in HTM 01-05 using the IPS audit tool.
-We reviewed the most recent IPS audit, completed during August 2020 and found that the audit had been completed in a meaningful manner and had identified both areas of good practice and areas that require to be improved, as applicable.
+The processes regarding the decontamination of reusable dental instruments were being audited in line with the best practice outlined in HTM 01-05 using the IPS audit tool.
+We reviewed the most recent IPS audit, completed on 25 August 2020 and found that the audit had been completed in a meaningful manner and had identified both areas of good practice and areas that require to be improved, as applicable.

-We found that appropriate equipment, including two washer disinfectors, five steam sterilisers and a DAC Universal, had been provided to meet the requirements of the practice.
+We found that appropriate equipment, including a washer disinfector, a NSK iCare handpiece cleaner and two steam sterilisers had been provided.

+We confirmed that there was sufficient working decontamination equipment in the place to meet the requirements of the practice.
 We established that equipment used in the decontamination process had been appropriately validated and inspected in keeping with the written scheme of examination.
 Equipment logbooks evidenced that periodic tests were undertaken and recorded in keeping with HTM 01-05.

 We found staff were aware of what equipment, used by the practice, should be treated as single use and what equipment was suitable for decontamination.
 We confirmed that single use devices were only used for single-treatment episodes and were disposed of following use.
 A review of current practice evidenced that arrangements were in place to ensure that reusable dental instruments were appropriately cleaned, sterilised and stored following use in keeping with the best practice guidance outlined in HTM 01-05.